Search Day Night

 After the algorithm update, my Pinterest stats (like most people’s) dropped for a few weeks.
 Thankfully, it’s back to normal again for me.
 I’m still consistently getting over 20,000 blog clicks just from Pinterest every month… In June I had 47,000!

 My Pinterest followers have grown a lot this year too.
 I know that followers don’t matter all that much on Pinterest (it’s the clicks we want!), but it’s a lovely incentive.
 I’ve grown from just over 2000 Pinterest followers in January 2020, to 7900 now.
-It’s been wild!
-Pinterest followers don’t matter much, but it’s great to see that people like my content on there!

 The Most Clickable Pins (According to my Pinterest Analytics)